abuach/cs450students/lab1-ollama-basics.md

 Now, answer **(without using GenAI)**:

+Think about the following stages of the software development lifecycle:

+1) Requirements and Ideation
+2) Design and Architecture
+3) Implementation
+4) Testing & QA
+5) Deployment & Maintenance

 **Questions to answer:**
-1. Which values for the prompt API parameters produced the most consistent results?
-2. Which produced the most creative/varied results?
-3. When would you use temp=0.0 vs temp=1.5?
-Describe a few specific situations.
+For **each** of these stages would you pick either:
+    a) creative LLM parameter settings or
+    b) consistent parameter settings and why?

-*There's no right or wrong answers here, I just want to see some thought go into the response.*
+*There's no right or wrong answers here, I just want to see some thought go into the response.
+Base your response on your experience in this lab, and feel free to ask me any questions.*

-### 3.2 Save your work and submit
+### 3.3 Save your work and submit

 Create a new **public** Github Repository called `cs450`, upload your local `cs450` folder there.